-A recent amendment to Korea's Telecommunications Business Act imposes specific obligations on app store operators.
-Other digital regulations have been introduced as bills in parliament, although the new Government is looking at setting up a framework of digital platform self-regulation as an alternative.
+Korea's Telecommunications Business Act imposes specific obligations on app store operators.
+Other digital regulations have been introduced as bills, although the new Government is looking at setting up a framework of digital platform self-regulation as an alternative.
 Digital markets remain an enforcement priority area for the Korean competition authority under existing competition law rules.
+In particular, the Korean authority has issued a proposal for new guidance on how it will assess abuse of dominance by online platforms, signaling its focus on the digital sector.